Ohsawa-Takegoshi extension theorem for compact K\"ahler manifolds and applications: Introduction

-The organization of the article is as follows.
-In section 2, we first sketch the proof of Theorem \ref{mainthmoptimal} where we also introduce several important notations and basic estimates.
-We then give the complete proof of Theorem \ref{mainthmoptimal}.
-In section 3, we give the proof of Theorem \ref{introprop}.
-In the appendix, for the reader's convenience, we give the proof of a key $L^2$ estimate, which is essentially the same as \cite[Remark 12.5]{Dem12}.

 {\bf Acknowledgements: } I would like to thank H. Tsuji who brought me attention to this problem during the Hayama conference 2013.
-I would also like to thank M. P\u{a}un for pointing out several interesting applications, and several important suggestions on the first draft of the article.
-I would also like to thank my former supervisor J.-P. Demailly and X. Zhou for helpful discussions.
+I would also like to thank M. P\u{a}un for pointing out several interesting applications, and a serious mistake in the first version of the article.
+I would also like to thank J.-P. Demailly and X. Zhou for helpful discussions.
+Last but not least, I would like to thank the anonymous referee for excellent suggestions about this work.